 Join City Lore in preserving the things we love about New York-places that matter, street performers, folk artists, community gardens, ethnic social clubs, Coney Island, and the New York City accent.

 Support local landmarks and cherished sites –Defend places endangered in the ebb and flow of New York City’s rapidly changing cultural landscape through our Place Matters program.

 Street performers in New York City – Find out the dos and don’ts of street performing in our Know Your Rights online guide.

 Find out What’s in Store at City Lore!

-Learn about A Reverence for Words: Understanding Muslim Cultures Through the Arts a summer scholars institute for teachers
+Learn about A Reverence for Words: Understanding Muslim Cultures Through the Arts a summer scholars institute for teachers and other education professionals.

 Check out City Lore’s upcoming events!